rancher/rancher-docs/versioned_docs/version-2.6/how-to-guides/new-user-guides/helm-charts-in-rancher/helm-charts-in-rancher.md

 ## Deploy and Upgrade Charts

 From the **Charts** tab select a chart to install.
 Rancher and Partner charts may have extra configurations available through custom pages or questions.yaml files, but all chart installations can modify the values.yaml and other basic settings.
-Once you click install, a Helm operation job is deployed, and the console for the job is displayed.
+After you click install, a Helm operation job is deployed, and the console for the job is displayed.

 To view all recent changes, go to the **Recent Operations** tab.
 From there you can view the call that was made, conditions, events, and logs.